voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 looks like special path handling which is intended to bypass session loading for paths to _next is needed when we are getting the data/page.json file used to hydrate the redux object.  commenting this out fixes the linked page problem

+* __tests__/home.spec.js
+    * handling tabs is tricky in tests they don't easily respond to clicks and the panel updates are async
+    * so we instead set the query parameter for tab and load the page separately for each panel.
+    * for some time only one test in the suite was being run so others had got out of date.
+    * not testing the saving of the edited profile - but this is covered elsewhere
 ## Organisation

 ### Org Pages